 If however, you are at all concerned or there appears to be tearing, swelling, cloudiness or other unusual symptoms in the eye or eye area you should call a veterinarian.
 Never take a 'wait and see' attitude with eye infections or injuries.
 If infection sets in, permanent damage may occur.

 Not all white patches are vitiligo.
 If the patches appear in the saddle or girth area they are probably scars where saddle sores or girth galls have been.
 White patches in the saddle area can also indicate where a poorly fitting saddle is causing constant pressure.
 The areas may not become raw as can happen with saddle sores, but the pressure can cause a restriction in the blood flow, damaging the hair follicle, impairing pigment production and causing the hair to grow out white.
 That is why attention to good saddle fit is so important.

 Scarred areas on any part of the legs or body can grow white hair.
 White patches can indicate an old injury, possibly from an accident with a fence or stall wall, kick or bite from another horse or anything else the horse can injure itself on.
 My own horse has a white strip on her knee where she was injured in a trailer accident.
 Frostbite and sunburn can also cause white scars.

-Some breeds like Appaloosas, Clydesdales and Arabians sometimes 'grey out' gradually developing flecks and spots over their bodies.
+Breeds such as Appaloosa, Clydesdale, and Arabian sometimes 'grey out' gradually developing flecks and spots over their bodies.
 This is a normal coat pattern.
 Spots that just appear for no discernible reason are called 'birdcatcher spots'.
-These spots can vary in size and may include a few hairs or coin sized ares.
+These spots can vary in size and may include a few hairs or coin-sized areas.
 They may appear and disappear, usually when the hair coat sheds out in spring and fall.

 There is one disease called Hyperesthetic leukotrichia that is very painful for horses.
 This usually appears as white hair over the central back area.
 If the area of whitened hairs appears to be painful call your veterinarian for advice.